 All applications for admission and for promotion to higher classes will be acted upon by the Faculty, with the concurrence of the Committee on Instruction, at the regular meetings held on the Thursday before the last Wednesday of each month, excepting the months of June, July, and August.
-Students may enter the schools or be promoted to higher classes at any time during the season, but all admissions and promotions are on probation and subject to reconsideration at the discretion of the Faculty.
+All admissions and promotions are on probation and subject to reconsideration at the discretion of the Faculty.
 Before making any application for transfer from one class to another, students must have approval of such application from the Instructor of the class in which they are working.